sumant-kulkarni/QuadCopter/README.md

 # Task:
 An appropriate reward function was designed after several hours of fine tuning:
 The final reward function is :
 If current position is below target, reward is the current position.
-So lower curent position, lower reward.
+So lower current position, lower reward.
 If current position is above target, reward is double the target position - current position.
 So the higher it goes , lesser is the reward.
 If current position = target position , reward is highest = target position.

 # Final Result:
-After fine tunnning of the hyperparameters, the agent was trained successfully.
+After fine tuning of the hyper parameters, the agent was trained successfully.
 Also the z position value went up to the target level successfully.

 Proud to have achieved the result.
 Check the details in Quadcopter_Project.ipynb